ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/custom-store-features.md

 </div>

-The `withRequestStatus` feature and updaters can be used to add the `requestStatus` state property, along with the `isPending`, `isFulfilled`, and `error` computed properties to the `BooksStore`, as follows:
+The `withRequestStatus` feature and updaters can be used to add the `requestStatus` state slice, along with the `isPending`, `isFulfilled`, and `error` computed signals to the `BooksStore`, as follows:

 <code-example header="books.store.ts">